 The social workers on your child’s care team have earned an advanced degree in social work and are experts in the psychological and social effects of cancer on the family.
 They can help you through a crisis or day-to-day problems with family, school, or work.
 Social workers can also point you to additional community resources.
 The goal of these team members is to help your family cope with financial, social, or psychological problems.
-The social worker can also assist you to meet with a financial counselor from Primary Children's Medical Center.
+The social worker can also assist you to meet with a financial counselor from Primary Children's Hospital.

 Child Life Specialists

 Child life specialists are skilled professionals with a bachelor’s degree or higher and have earned a certificate in the care of hospitalized children.
 Child life specialists meet the developmental needs of patients and families in healthcare settings.
 Through age-appropriate activities and interactions, children are encouraged to express their fears, angers, and concerns.
 Child life specialists also prepare patients and families for procedures and help them cope with their healthcare experiences.

 A dietitian has a college degree and is an expert in nutrition for children with illnesses.
 The dietitian watches your child’s weight, height, and other growth measures during treatment and can talk with you about improving your child’s nutrition.

 Parent Support Coordinator